yosbelms/getjs/readme.md

 Driven callbacks are callbacks converted to the break-point underlaying Aryns architecture, it's the same idea behind **promisifyAll** in Bluebird library.

 ### drive(object?: Function|Object, ctx?: Object): Object|Function
-Converts a callback-based function or an object containig callback-based functions to a function or object ready to be used in `yield receive()`.
+Converts a callback-based function or an object containing callback-based functions to a function or object ready to be used in `yield receive()`.

 With a function:
 ```